What Style Influencers Should Know About Fast Fashion

 Trust is the foundation of brand loyalty.
 It eliminates the need for clickbait, increases brand longevity, and turns people from mere “followers” into an actual community.
 This is part of Remake‘s winning formula.
-The non-profit and advocacy organization is dedicated to ending fast fashion with everyone’s help, including content creators who influence our shopping habits.
+The non-profit and advocacy organization is dedicated to ending fast fashion (during Earth Month and beyond) with everyone’s help, including content creators who influence our shopping habits.

 “It’s all about continuing that love affair with fashion but in a way that links with our values,” said founder Ayesha Barenblat during BlogHer Planet.
 “Suddenly, everyone is making all products sustainable, so it’s hard to know what’s real and what’s fake…When Remake says this is a truly sustainable brand, it is.”